 In most cases, non-residents do not need to pay UK tax on things like:

 What if you live abroad but employed in the UK?
 In this case tax gets calculated 'automatically' on the specific days that you work in the UK.
-But, Income Tax is not taken 'automatically' from dividends and interest on savings.
+But, tax on dividends and tax on savings interest is not an automatic process.

 Like many UK residents, you will need to submit a Self Assessment tax return if you: